DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <img src="/assets/images/2021-02-17-brms-intro/Diet-1.png" style="display: block; margin: auto;" />

-What did we find?

-<br><br><br>

-Let’s visualize the effect of diet on test scores predicted by our
+Visualizing the effect of diet on test scores predicted by our model will help us better understand what we just found:
-model:

 ``` r
 #Plot average test score by diet type